Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 <p align="center"><img src="{{site.baseurl}}/assets/img/oscillation-beam-setup.jpg" alt="Oscillation-plate-setup" height="150"/>
 <center>Fig. 3.
 2D oscillating plate: case setup.</center> </p>

-As shown in Fig. 3, a oscillation 2D plate with one edge fixed is considered.
+As shown in Fig. 3, an oscillation 2D plate with one edge fixed is considered.
-The length and thickness of the plate are $L$ and $H$ respectively, and the left part is fixed to produce a cantilever plate.
+The length and thickness of the plate are $L$ and $H$ respectively.
+While the plate is assigned a initial profile of upward velocity, the left part is constrained to produce a cantilever plate.

 <p align="center"><img src="{{site.baseurl}}/assets/img/oscillation-beam.jpg" alt="Oscillation-plate" height="350"/>
 <center>Fig. 4.
 2D oscillating plate:
-Evolution of particle configuration with time (t=0.05, 0.37 and 0.67) for (a) SPH-OG, (b) SPH-OAS, and (c) SPH-ENOG.</center> </p>
+Evolution of particle configuration at 3 time instances for (a) SPH-OG, (b) SPH-OAS, and (c) SPH-ENOG.</center> </p>

-It is observed form Fig. 4 that SPH-OG leads to severe numerical instabilities (non-physical fractures and zigzag patterns in Fig. 1).
-Numerical fractures occur just at the beginning of the simulation;
+It is observed form Fig. 4 that SPH-OG leads to non-physical fractures, occurring just at the beginning of the simulation.
-the zigzag particle distribution and the non-uniform profile of von Mises stress indicate the hourglass modes.
-It is also shown that SPH-OAS, in which the non-physical fractures can be suppressed.
-However, the zigzag patterns still occur and became visually evident.
+It is also shown that SPH-OAS is able suppress the non-physical fractures, but still suffers from the zigzag patterns.
 Clearly, for the results obtained with non-hourglass formulation, neither non-physical fractures and zigzag patterns appear.
 Furthermore, the particle distribution is still uniform, and the stress profile is smooth.